 3. “I’m so grateful.”

-- Explanation & Nuance: “Grateful” is a powerful word that conveys a deeper, warmer level of appreciation than a simple “thank you.”
+- Explanation & Nuance: “Grateful” is a powerful word that conveys a deeper level of appreciation.
 It suggests the act has touched you on a more significant emotional level.

-- When to Use?
-For meaningful gestures of help or support, like a friend helping you move or a mentor giving you career-changing advice.
+- When to Use: For meaningful gestures of help or support, like a friend helping you move.

 - Tone: Deeply Sincere, Emotional, Appreciative.